RaulPPelaez/UAMMD/README.md

 The procedure to implement a new module is the following:

 	1. Create a new class that inherits from one of the parents (Interactor, Integrator, Measurable...) and overload the virtual methods.
 You want as long as the virtual methods are overloaded.
-	2. Include the new CPU header in global/Modules.h
+	2. Include the new header in global/Modules.h
 	3. Add the new sources in the Makefile.
 	4. Initialize them as needed in Driver/SimulationConfig.cpp as in the examples.